cstroie/DokuLLM/dokullm/README.md

 ## How It Works

 The plugin works by sending selected text to your configured LLM API with specific prompts for each function.
 The processed result is then inserted back into the editor.

+When creating content, the plugin automatically:
+1. Queries ChromaDB for relevant text snippets to use as examples
+2. If no template is specified, queries ChromaDB for an appropriate template
+3. Sends all context information (template, examples, and snippets) to the LLM
+4. Returns the processed result to the editor

 ## Security Considerations